Last Updated on February 23, 2026

 - Storytelling- Sustainability, traditional recipes, and unique sourcing methods, to mention a few, are the stories to share with the brands.

-- Digital Presence- You should create a website for your business and social media presence to connect with the customers.
-Instagram, Facebook, and YouTube are the best platforms to display recipes and use of spices.
+- Digital Presence- You should create a website for your business and a social media presence to connect with customers.
+Instagram, Facebook, and YouTube are the best platforms to display recipes and the use of spices.

 - Sampling and Promotions- Offer free samples or introductory discounts to get initial customers.